umee-network/umee/docs/liquidators/manual.md

 `umeed start -l`

-All future examples were obtained using the CLI against a local umee node with the query enabled.
+The following examples were obtained using the CLI against a local umee node with the query enabled.

 ### Using the Query